It feels like the end of the world. So we should get married now.

 “We thought if everyone is working from home, attending school, college and even yoga class from home, why can’t we get married from home?”
 Mumbai-based Singh said.
 “We eventually found a way to get married while fulfilling our duty of staying at home and also got to set an example of social distancing, which is the need of the hour.”

-The couple, fittingly, had first met online a year ago, and clips from their Zoom chat show the guests in their own homes wearing colorful wedding finery, dancing and giving congratulatory speeches.
+The couple, fittingly, met online a year ago, and clips from their Zoom chat show the guests in their own homes wearing colorful wedding finery, dancing and giving congratulatory speeches.

 Kaur, who lives in New Delhi, said there had seemed to be little chance they could get the entire family together.
 “For me, a small wedding with all our loved ones takes precedence over a lavish wedding any day.”

-For Kidan Levy in Israel, small was also beautiful.
+For Noa Kidan Levy in Israel, small was also beautiful.
 As the number of infections escalated in Israel, the government moved to shut down social gatherings.
 Weddings were broken up by police or even held in supermarkets to circumvent restrictions.

-For Levy, the increasingly grave situation resulted in the incredible shrinking wedding, going from 250 guests in a grand venue to an event with 100 — until new directives said no more than 20 could gather.
+For Kidan Levy, the increasingly grave situation resulted in the incredible shrinking wedding, going from 250 guests in a grand venue to an event with 100 — until new directives said no more than 20 could gather.
 “Up until the last minute, we did not know where we would get married or even if we would get married,” she said.
 With aging parents, they decided to call the whole event off.

 Except their parents wouldn’t let them.
-And so they held it with 20 people in the backyard late last month.
+And so they held it with 20 people in a backyard late last month.

-“We had planned something very large, and then we had a very small wedding and it was beautiful.
-Me and Moran were high on the clouds for days,” Levy said.
+“We had planned something very large, and then we had a very small wedding, and it was beautiful.
+Me and Moran were high on the clouds for days,” Kidan Levy said.
 “A force larger than us made us have a wedding that was smaller and more intimate and, in the end, it was much more suitable for both of us.”

 In Gaza, May Tiryaqi initially postponed her wedding to June.
 She then decided to go through with the original date after all, even though her father could not attend because he was in quarantine.
-She told the Palestinian news agency WAFA that after a year of engagement, it was not clear whether they would even be able to marry in June so it was best to proceed since they had already paid for so much.
+She told the Palestinian news agency WAFA that after a year of engagement, it was not clear whether they would even be able to marry in June so it was best to proceed because they had already paid for so much.

 “We decided to have the marriage now despite of all of these problems.
 It will be less costly of course, as it will be limited to the two families, no filming, no hall, nothing, but I will wear the white dress,” she said.